 Help for Prescription Drug Addiction

-If you or someone you care about is addicted to Xanax or opioids like fentanyl, our Palm Springs, CA, drug rehab offers prescription drug detox and addiction treatment that can help.
+If you or someone you care about is addicted to Xanax or opioids like fentanyl, our Palm Springs rehab offers prescription drug detox and addiction treatment that can help.
 We usually start patients off with detox to physically prepare them to abstain from drugs and alcohol during inpatient treatment.

 Withdrawals are often difficult to overcome both mentally and physically without medical care, so we prioritize this step and follow all the appropriate protocols to make sure patients remain as safe and comfortable as possible.
 Psychotherapy and individual and group therapy then follow detox to help patients overcome the psychological ties to addiction and teach them how to live fulfilling and sober lives.

 No matter what drug addiction you’re going through, we’re here for you.
-Call Banyan Treatment Center Palm Springs today at 888-280-4763 to learn more about our California drug treatment programs.
+Call Banyan Treatment Centers Palm Springs today at 888-280-4763 to learn more about our options for drug addiction help in California.